 Most organizations today understand the importance of creating an effective rewards and recognition program that aligns with the organization’s business goals and cultural values.
 However, organizations need to build traction for employee recognition programs among their employees to make them successful and produce the desired results.

-An employee recognition program can be implemented and executed successfully only if the members of the workforce find it interesting and engaging enough to participate in it with high level of enthusiasm.
+An employee recognition program can be implemented and executed successfully only if the members of the workforce find it interesting and engaging enough to participate in it with a high level of enthusiasm.

-Developing an effective recognition program requires significant investment of funds, time and effort from the organization.
+Developing an effective recognition program requires a significant investment of funds, time, and effort from the organization.

 Here are a few effective ways to promote employee rewards and recognition programs among the workforce: